 Qwant ensures that your privacy is protected, and this is the cornerstone of our philosophy.
 We don’t use any cookie nor any tracking device that may allow us to track your browsing habits or to establish your profile.
-You are of course entitled to the rights provided by law (in particular the European legal framework and the French loi « Informatique et Libertés » du 7 janvier 1978), but we also forbid ourselves from collecting an important amount of data that others collect, which are useless to provide you with the services you need.
+You are of course entitled to the rights provided by the EU General Data Protection Regulation (“GDPR”), but we also forbid ourselves from collecting an important amount of data that others collect, which are useless to provide you with the services you need.
 We never try to find out who you are or what you are personally doing when you use our search engine.
 When we do need to collect data, we do not disclose nor sell it for commercial or other uses.
 We use it exclusively to provide you with the services offered by Qwant.

 How does Qwant protect your privacy?